Jerusalem Governorate

-The Quds Governorate (محافظة القدس), also known as Jerusalem Governorate, is one of the 16 governorates of Palestine and located in the central part of the West Bank.
+The Jerusalem Governorate (محافظة القدس), also known as the Quds Governorate, is one of the 16 governorates of Palestine and located in the central part of the West Bank.
 The current governor, appointed by the Palestinian National Authority, is Adnan Ghaith since 2018, who succeeded Adnan al-Husayni, appointed in 2008.
 The Governorate has two sub-districts: Jerusalem J1, which includes the localities within the territory controlled by the Israeli Jerusalem municipality (East Jerusalem), and Jerusalem J2, which includes the remaining parts of the Jerusalem Governorate.
 The district capital of the Governorate is East Jerusalem (al-Quds).

 The total land area of the governorate is 344 km^{2}.
 According to the Palestinian Central Bureau of Statistics, the governorate had a population of 429,500 residents in 2005, accounting for 10.5% of Palestinians living in the Palestinian territories in 2022 population had risen to 482,854 as official Statistics.

 Division

-The Quds Governorate is divided into the sub-districts "Jerusalem J1" and "Jerusalem J2".
+The Jerusalem Governorate is divided into the sub-districts "Jerusalem J1" and "Jerusalem J2".
 Jerusalem J1 comprises the parts of the West Bank that were annexed by Israel in 1980 and included within the Israeli municipality Jerusalem.
 Jerusalem J1 is usually referred to as East Jerusalem.
 Jerusalem J2 comprises the parts of the Governorate that are not included in J1.